PaulTrampert/PTrampert.MongoDb.Configuration/README.md

 ```

 ### Contributing
-If you would like to contribute, please submit a pull request to the dev branch.
-Pull requests to master will be rejected, as master is reserved for releasable code from the time of this writing forward.
+If you would like to contribute, please submit a pull request to master.
+If accepted, it will be merged in and published in the next release.